danielcorin/blog/content/posts/language-model-schema-and-object-gen.md

 ## Structured data generation

 Returning to the original claim and promise -- let's use a language model for structured data generation.
-Say I wanted to create some items for this e-commerce website using the schema the languange model extracted.
+Say I wanted to create some items for this e-commerce website using the schema the language model extracted.
 I could write some JSON by hand.
 I could build a fancy UI form and using autocompletion to help speed up filling in all the fields.
 I could build a file uploader and design an file upload schema then transform all my product descriptions to match that, then transform the uploaded file into the JSON schema.